image

 3. Can I drive to Hoi Ha Wan marine park?

 - Permission to drive through the Pak Tam Chung Barrier Gate to Hoi Ha Village is required.
-For details of permit application please call: 3129 3056 / 2792 7365.
+For details of permit application please contact Sai Kung Country Park Visitor Centre by calling: 3129 3056 / 2792 7365.

 Visiting Hoi Ha Wan by public transport is highly recommended.
 (For information on transportation, please click Information on transportation to different marine parks.)